JonathanMEdwards/subtext10/doc/language.md

 }
 combined() =?
 'Some snake-people attacking other snake-people'
 ```
-The `replace-selection` replaces the selected part of the input with the argument string.
+The `replace-selection` replaces the selected part of the input with the argument text.
 Note that replacing the selection does not affect subsequent matches, which work on the after-part, so replacement can be done “on the fly”.
-The `combined()` function at the end converts the final selection back into a plain string by concatenating the before, selected, and after parts.
+The `combined()` function at the end converts the final selection back into a plain text by concatenating the before, selected, and after parts.

 ## Missing values
 Nulls are a perennial controversy in PL and DB design.
 The idea is to add a special value Null to all types of values in order to represent a “missing” or “unknown” value.
 Unfortunately Null adds complexity and more ways for code to break, or more language features to avoid breaking.
 FP languages avoid Null values by using Option wrappers (like Subtext choices), but at the cost of continually wrapping and unwrapping values.
 NULL in SQL is an acknowledged disaster.
 We want to avoid this whole mess if possible.